luiztauffer/guacamole-data-science/_posts/2019-03-16-mammals-data-mining.md

 <iframe name="iframe_bargraph" width="950px" height="420px" frameborder="0" scrolling="no" src="{{ site.url }}{{ site.baseurl }}/assets/images/data_mining_mammals/bar_graph_tiger.html">
 </iframe>

+Since we scraped all the google search results indiscriminately, some spurious results will happen (e.g. tigers in Barbados), but they will most likely have low counts and a simple threshold (~10%) might be enough to get rid of most of this noise.

 What's better than a nice graphic, right?
 I'll tell you what: a **map**!
 To create this choropleth map with the cute mammal icons, I used the [Folium](https://github.com/python-visualization/folium) library for python.
 Both Plotly and Folium make it easy to create gorgeous visual objects and export directly to html.